dagnall53/MarineMultiDisplay/README.md

 It will download the latest binaries to the directory where you saved it and program the hardware.
 It will then delete the binaries and the tool used to upload after it has completed,leaving just the WebProgram.bat file.

-(*) if you wish to retain your Flash/FFat files, delete the '-e' from the bat file (change 'write_flash -e -z' to 'write_flash -z'    )
 It is possible some PC/ modules/ cables may not program at full speed.
 If you have trouble programming, try reducing the baud rate from 921600 to 115200.
+If your module becomes corrupted and you cannot connect to USB port, you can usually recver by Pressing Reset, and then hold down BOOT  then release reset with boot still pressed, and release boot.
+This should allow the USB port to start and make the module receptive to reprogramming.

 ##Changed FILE STRUCTURE and editor

 When connected via a PC, upload of new files (or images) is easy.
 However when connect by phone, you are effectively limited to just editing existing text files.
-ALL configuration files (".txt") for this version of the code ars now contained in three files that are stored in the FFATS flash and are automatically generated on first start.
+ALL configuration files (".txt") for this version of the code ars now contained in three files that are stored in the (SPIFFS) flash and are automatically generated on first start.
 There is no need to add a specially configured SD card.

 <img width="928" height="562" alt="Screenshot 2025-09-11 175536" src="https://github.com/user-attachments/assets/c5023189-ab79-46fd-81c7-7a0e337b039e" />
 WiFi details and source (UDP,ESPnow,Serial,N2K) switching can be set via the touch interface, but more options are available by editing the configuration files via the filemanager, and this is the recommended method for setting the module.
 Most importantly, this allows the user to change what is shown on the "Quad Display" {the default 'page 4' start page}.
 This configuration is saved in config.txt along with the wifi etc details.
 Data to set up the victron displays is set in vconfig.txt and colortest.text.
-In the MarineMultiDisplay version, these files are now stored in ESP32 Flash and so the SD card is not required.

 # MODULE HARDWARE